 Educational Background and Credentials

 I am a Registered Psychotherapist with the College of Registered Psychotherapists of Ontario (CRPO).
-I completed my Masters of Education in Counselling Psychology at U of T, where I focussed on de-pathologizing, queer and trans affirming, disability and neurodivergent-affirming therapy at the intersection between mental health and education.
+I completed my Masters of Education in Counselling Psychology at the Ontario Institute For Studies in Education (OISE) at the University of Toronto, where I focussed on developing de-pathologizing, queer and trans affirming, disability and neurodivergent-affirming therapeutic modalities and theoretical frameworks.

 I hold an Hon.
 BA in Arts Informed Research and Critical Pedagogy from York University.
-With this interdisciplinary degree I drew from Studio Arts (Drawing & Printmaking), Gender Studies, Sexuality Studies, Women’s Studies, Critical Disability Studies, and Critical and Historical Sociology to study social movement histories, activist research, critical theory, community arts, and arts-informed research methodologies to develop an accessible research methodology and pedagogical approach using visual narrative.
+With this interdisciplinary degree I drew from Studio Arts (Drawing & Printmaking), Gender and Sexuality Studies, Women’s Studies, Critical Disability Studies, and Critical and Historical Sociology to study social movement histories, activist research, critical theory, community arts, and arts-informed research methodologies to develop an accessible pedagogical and research methodology using visual narrative.

 The work that I do is rooted in, and made possible through:

-- Queer and Trans struggles, mad pride, psychiatric survivor, disability justice, autistic liberation, anti-capitalist, and anti-authoritarian ethics, anti-racist, de-colonizing work, popular education, critical pedagogy, collaborative creation and community arts, community based action research and other political activist research methodologies.
+Anti-racist, de-colonizing and anti-racist organizing, Queer and Trans struggles, mad pride, psychiatric survivor, disability justice, neurodiversity, autistic liberation, anti-capitalist, and anti-authoritarian ethics, popular education and critical pedagogy, collaborative creation and community arts, community based action research and other political activist research methodologies.